 Neurocognitive disorders – also known as “organic brain syndrome” – refers to a cognitive condition that can result from Alzheimer’s disease, dementia, Parkinson’s disease, and Huntington’s disease.
 Although these disorders can technically affect people of any age, many of us begin to encounter them as our loved ones reach their later years.
 When one’s brain changes and lose its cognitive function, the process can be frightening and frustrating, and those who live with neurocognitive disorders are prone to other mental health struggles like anxiety and depression.

 If you or a loved one is struggling with symptoms of neurological disorders, it’s important to know that treatment is available.
-If you’re ready to address your symptoms and receive care from the top psychiatrist Atlanta, GA has to offer, contact Foundation Psychiatry to schedule your appointment today.
+If you’re ready to address your symptoms and receive care from the top psychiatrist Atlanta, GA has to offer, call Foundation Psychiatry today.

 While neurocognitive disorders (NCDs) can happen for a variety of reasons, the thing that ties them together is that in each of them, nerve cells in the brain have become damaged.
 Depending on the extent and location of this damage, the way it presents in a patient is various as well.
 Some neurocognitive disorders don’t have known causes – particularly Alzheimer’s disease – while others have certain causes that can be traced to a single source: